JessiStrattonWeber/CS3750-Portfolio/project1/README.md

 * Another HTML page which asks the user for a food.
 It then displays all people who match that food.
 This HTML page does exist on the backend.
 It has a form in it.
 The form itself upon submission sends data to a route on the backend.
 The route on the backend then sends a big HTML string back to the user to display this as part of a res.send() call.

 * Has a clean layout with routes and pages organized into separate folders.

-### You cannot:

-* Use React, Mongo, or any other major frontend or database package designed to assist with this process.
-* Share code with another student, such a through a git repository.

-### You may:

-* Form study groups and work on this together.
-Likewise use the class Discord for help.
-* Make the site as pretty or as ugly as you want.
-* Use lightweight packages aside from what was mentioned earlier.
-For example, npm package called bootstrap does a wonderful job helping plain websites look professional.
-* Not have any kind of `<a href>` links or navigation and instead simply require the user to type URLs to navigate.